 - Shareholder activists employ strategies such as shareholder engagement, investor proposals, “vote no” campaigns, and proxy fights to influence a company.

-- While shareholder activism can result in positive change for individual investors, it can also lead to negative long-term stock performance by the company.
+- While shareholder activism can result in positive change for individual investors, it can also lead to a negative long-term stock performance by the company.